NeetishRaj/TshirtDesigner/README.md

   test/                  --> Test for angular app routes/               --> contains the files Http methods for all the routes
-index.js              --> Entry point for our Nodejs server
+index.js              --> Entry point for our Nodejs server config.js             --> Database and auth configurations(should be private)
 ```

 ## Directory Layout for Angularjs App